An FMLA Lawyer Can Help You Get the Benefits You Deserve

-- Refusing to authorize FMLA leave for an eligible employee;
+- Refusing to authorize FMLA leave for an eligible employee

-- Discouraging an employee from using FMLA leave;
+- Discouraging an employee from using FMLA leave

-- Manipulating an employee’s work hours to avoid responsibilities under the FMLA;
+- Manipulating an employee’s work hours to avoid responsibilities under the FMLA

 - Counting FMLA leave under no-fault attendance policies.

 But if the employer fires you for taking FMLA leave, then that would most likely be retaliation; however, it could also be interference if the firing was also to stop you from continuing to take FMLA leave.

 If you meet the above criteria or think you meet the criteria you should go to your Human Resources representative, or person acting as Human Resources, and request FMLA paperwork.
-He or she will more than likely give you what is called a certification form which you must bring to the health care provider providing service for the qualified individual and have it fill out and return it to HR.
+He or she will more than likely give you a certification form which you must bring to the health care provider providing service for the qualified individual and have it fill out and return it to HR.

-Every employer who is required to offer FMLA protection and becomes aware of an employee missing time from work due to a covered event must OFFER THE EMPLOYEE FMLA PROTECTION within FIVE DAYS of knowledge of this covered event, or of the employee missing time from work due to an illness or condition that prohibits the employee from working.
+Every employer who is required to offer FMLA protection and becomes aware of an employee missing time from work due to a covered event must offer the employee FMLA protection within five days of knowledge of this covered event, or of the employee missing time from work due to an illness or condition that prohibits the employee from working.
 The employer must designate the leave as unpaid or a paid time offer.

 An employee can be required by the employer to provide specific details and information about your qualifying medical condition or that of your family member.
 However, an employee is not required to discuss the exact diagnosis or treatment options.

-EVEN ONE HOUR CAN BE PROTECTED — SEE FMLA SECTION 825.205.
+EVEN ONE HOUR CAN BE PROTECTED (See 29 CFR §825.205).